-Latvia, officially the Republic of Latvia, is a Baltic country in Northern Europe, bordering Estonia, Lithuania, Russia, and Belarus, and sharing a maritime border with Sweden.
+Latvia, officially the Republic of Latvia, is a Baltic state in Northern Europe, bordered by Estonia, Lithuania, Russia, and Belarus, with a maritime border with Sweden.
 Its capital and largest city is Riga.
-It covers an area of 64,589 km2 and has a population of approximately 1.9 million.
-The titular nation, Latvians, comprise about 63% of the population and speak Latvian.
-Russians form the largest minority, with a significant portion of the population speaking Russian as their native language.
+It covers 64,573 km2 and has a population of approximately 1.83 million.
+The titular nation are Latvians, comprising about 65.5% of the population, speaking Latvian.
+Russians are the most prominent minority, making up almost a quarter of the population, with 37.7% speaking Russian as their native tongue.

-In 1905, popular discontent in Latvia exploded during the Russian Revolution, taking on a nationalist character in the Baltic provinces.
+In 1905, popular discontent exploded during the Russian Revolution, which took on a nationalist character in the Baltic provinces, including Latvia.

-In 1917, The Russian Revolution created a power vacuum that influenced the demands for self-determination.
+In 1917, the Russian Revolution created a power vacuum in the region, impacting Latvia's path towards self-determination.

-On 18 November 1918, the People's Council of Latvia proclaimed the independence of the new country in Riga, and Kārlis Ulmanis was entrusted to set up a government.
+In November 1918, the People's Council of Latvia proclaimed independence, and Kārlis Ulmanis was entrusted to set up a government as prime minister.

 After the collapse of the Russian Empire, Latvia became an independent country in 1918.